With eviction moratorium gone comes added stress

 WEST PALM BEACH, Fla. — Valerie Techentin sits and thinks about her next move.
 She's facing eviction from her place.

-The CDC's federal eviction moratorium expired July 31.
-Palm Beach County currently has over 1,000 open eviction cases.
+The Centers for Disease Control and Prevention's federal eviction moratorium expired July 31.
+Palm Beach County currently has more than 1,000 open eviction cases.

 "It's a scary feeling and I'm sure many others have experienced it," Techentin said.